-- What is the owner's role in business operations? - Identify the number of employees required, their basic job functions, and their wages. - What operational issues affect the business? - How and when do customers pay? - What knowledge and experience do you have in this industry and in business management/ownership?
-How will you use your knowledge and experience to help you successfully run this business?
+- What is the owner's role in business operations? - Identify the number of employees required, their basic job functions, and their wages. - · What operational issues affect the business? - How and when do customers pay? - For existing businesses, what have you learned about operating your business successfully?